Questions That Always Puzzle People

 I solely depend on my own abilities.
 And if I fuck up, it is my fuck up only.

 And to me this journey is not just a trip around the world.
 It has a meditative quality to it.
-So, another person would be a distraction.
+So, another person would be only a distraction.

-Why do you do this?
+Why do you do this anyway?